Dangers of Power Cutting Tools

 - Missing or improperly adjusted safety guards

 Personal Protection Equipment (PPE) and Good Cutting Safety Habits

 Using the proper personal protective equipment (PPE) can prevent or lessen the severity of injuries to workers using powered cutting tools.
 Employers must ensure that PPE is in good working condition prior to starting work.
 And safety-conscious workers closely inspect their PPE every time before using it.
 This includes:

-Make sure the path of the cut is clear, and keep the non-cutting hand well away from the saw’s path.
+- Make sure the path of the cut is clean, and keep the non-cutting hand well away from the saw’s path.

 The attorneys at Kalra Law Firm are dedicated to getting construction accident victims the compensation they deserve.
 Call our office now to speak with one of our experienced construction accident lawyers to represent you in your case.
 We offer a free initial consultation and will not charge unless we win your case.
 If you have any questions about your construction accident, call our New York City and Queens Construction accident lawyers today at (718) 897-2211. www.unionlawyer.com

 About Kalra Law Firm

 NYC Construction Injury Lawyers from Kalra Law Firm have recuperated millions of dollars for our clients.
 The toll of serious injury can be tremendous on you and your loved ones.
 We have devoted ourselves to fighting for justice and to make sure you receive the compensation you deserve.
 With Law Offices in Queens, Long Island, Corona, and The Bronx We are ready to serve you today.